cladiom/munich-scripts/README.md

 # General

-Useful scripts to make life in Munich less painful
+Useful scripts to make life in Munich easier.

 Mainly the scripts here try to automate legacy services into Push Notifications.